HOS-ELDIN/DEPI-React/session-2-html-css/assignment.md

    [code in github](https://github.com/HOS-ELDIN/DEPI-React/tree/main/session-2-html-css)
    [live preview](https://hos-eldin.github.io/DEPI-React/session-2-html-css/index.html)

 ## Search:

-Linking a font using the <link> tag is generally considered better than using @import in CSS
+1. Why linking a font using the <link> tag is better than using @import in CSS:

+- in link the font will start downloading when reading the html file
+- but in import the font wont start downloading until the css file is downloaded and parsed
+- this will cause the page to either:
+  - load without the desired font untill the download finishes:
+  - delay in loading due to css blocking.

+2. when to use content box and border-box in box-sizing:
+   - border-box is the more common to preserve layout and responsiveness